What is a PEO? In a nutshell:

 What is a PEO?

-In a co-employment relationship, risk is shared, in this case between the PEO and your company.
-A PEO and the client also share certain responsibilities, especially around employer compliance.
-The PEO provides information around state and federal compliance issues that impact you and your business.
-The PEO representative will communicate the requirements and, in many cases, provide guidance on how to meet them.
+For example, the PEO will provide information around state and federal compliance issues that impact you and your business.
+The PEO representative will communicate the requirements to you and, in many cases, provide guidance on how to meet them.
 However, in some cases, it is up to you to take action.
 As a simple example, the PEO will likely provide the required state and federal labor law poster, but it is up to you to post it in your worksite in an area visible to all employees.

 See also: What is co-employment, and what is not?